The Answer Is Simple "The Humble Ceiling Fan"

 Material Of The Blade

-Ceiling fan blades can either be made of plastic, wood, stainless steel or aluminum.
-There is no major difference in the cooling effect of the blade material but generally, blades made of wood and plastic tend to be quieter than the stainless steel and aluminum ones.
-So if you are planning on installing the fan in your bedroom, you might need to consider getting the quieter blades so it won’t be a hindrance when you want to get a comfortable sleep.
+Ceiling fan blades can either be made of plastic, wood, stainless steel or aluminium.
+There is no major difference in the cooling effect of the blade material but generally, blades made of wood and plastic tends to be quieter than stainless steel and aluminium ones.
+So if you are planning on installing the fan in your bedroom, you might need to consider getting the quieter blades so it won't be a hindrance when you want to get a comfortable sleep.

 Type Of Fan Control

-Ceiling fans can be controlled by using either a remote control, a wall switch or by a pull string.
+Ceiling fans can be controlled by using either a remote control, a wall switch or a pull string.
 Remote-controlled fans are the most convenient to use and easy access to change any settings.
-Wall switches are also easy to use and help ensure to you don’t forget to turn off the fan when you exit the room especially if it’s placed right beside the doorway.
-Pull-cords, as the name suggests, would only require you to pull the cord to change the settings of the fan.
+Wall switches are also easy to use and help ensure that you don't forget to turn off the fan when you exit the room especially if it's placed right beside the doorway.
+Pull cords, as the name suggests, would only require you to pull the cord to change the settings of the fan.

 Power Supply

 Ceiling fans can either be using AC or DC.
-But in Australia we use ceiling fans with DC motor or direct current.
+But in Australia, we use ceiling fans with DC motors or direct currents.
 They consume less electricity and offer a wide variety of function to the standard control.
-If you need help in deciding what’s the best fan to use and install in your property, don’t hesitate to give the Plumbing and Electrical Doctor a call and we would gladly assist you with getting the correct Fan to suit your needs.
+If you need help in deciding what's the best fan to use and install in your property, don't hesitate to give the Plumbing and Electrical Doctor a call and we would gladly assist you with getting the correct Fan to suit your needs.